hfp/libxstream/documentation/index.md

 cfg.usm = 1;      /* 0:off, 1:Intel USM, 2:SVM coarse, 3:SVM caps */
 cfg.device = 0;   /* device index (-1: env/first) */
 cfg.verbosity = 2;
+cfg.subbuffer = 1;  /* offset kernel-arguments (only used if USM is off) */
 libxstream_init_config(&cfg);
 ```

+A field left at `-1` takes the environment variable or the default;
+anything else overrides it. `cfg.subbuffer` corresponds to
+`LIBXSTREAM_SUBBUFFER` and only takes effect where a pointer argument
+cannot carry its own offset, i.e. with USM disabled — setting it
+alongside `cfg.usm = 0` is the case it exists for.

 Passing NULL to `libxstream_init_config` is equivalent to calling
 `libxstream_init`.